 As we have learned, weight—both over and under—can create issues with your hormones.
 Talking to a fertility nutritionist may be the best place to start to manage your weight.
 They can help you come up with a plan to eat the best for you and your fertility.

 During testing, your doctor may find that you have an underlying medical condition.
 Perhaps your thyroid is overproducing or underproducing the thyroid hormones.
 If this is the case, they can prescribe you medication.
 They may also prescribe medication if you have PCOS.

-If you are currently on medications, your doctor may need to review your dosages to see if they are causing your anovulation.
-They may be able to adjust your dosage or prescribe another medication that does not affect ovulation, if that is available.
+If you are currently on medication, your doctor may need to review your dosages to see if they are causing your anovulation.
+They may be able to adjust your dosage or prescribe another medication that doesn’t affect ovulation, if available.

 Anovulation, or the absence of ovulation, can affect your ability to get pregnant.
-In order to get pregnant, an egg must be released from the ovaries to be fertilized by the sperm.
-Without this ovulation, there is no egg to become fertilized.
+To get pregnant, an egg must be released from the ovaries to be fertilized by the sperm.
+Without ovulation, there is no egg to get fertilized.

 There are many causes of anovulation.
 Extremes in body weight, excessive exercise, and stress can all be causes of anovulation.
 Hormonal imbalances, gynecological conditions, and menopause or perimenopause can also be causes of anovulation.

 There is hope for anovulation.
 Working with your doctor, they can determine the cause and provide treatments such as weight and stress management, adjusting your exercise routine, reviewing medications, and providing hormone injections, if needed.